Lesson Plan - Get It!

 Image, via Wikimedia Commons, is in the public domain in the United States because it was published in the United States between 1924 and 1977 without a copyright notice.

-When you are finished watching the video, discuss the following questions with your teacher or parent:
+When you are finished watching the video, reflect on the following questions:

 - Why has the “I Have a Dream” speech become one of the most famous speeches in American history?